biemster/3keys_1knob/README.md

 `$ make bin`

 ### compile & flash to pad:
+- if on original firmware:
+  - open the keypad and locate the 16-pin IC next to two of the key mounts
-- if on original firmware: connect P1.5 (pin 3) to GND (pin 14) and connect USB
+  - connect P1.5 (pin 3) to GND (pin 14) and connect USB
   - if this doesn't work, try the CH552 default of connecting 3.6 (pin 12) to 3v3 (pin 16)
 - if on this firmware: press key1 while connecting USB
 - `$ make flash`